 The tiny “GO” is the company’s first non-360 camera.
 Designed to be worn all day long, it’s small and light enough for you to forget about it.
-These two aspects are also essential when it comes to install it on a micro size drone.
+These two aspects are also essential when it comes to installing it on a micro size drone.

-Insta360 GO review, rating and samples
+Insta360 GO review, rating, and samples

 Disclosure: I received this tiny action cam as part of a product review collaboration with Insta360.
 Although the product was offered for free, all the opinions in this review remain my own!

 Sent from European store, the camera arrived quick and smooth without any additional taxes.
-When you pay 200 bucks for such a tiny camera, you expect to receive at least few accessories with it and the Insta360 GO will not disappoint you at all.
+When you pay 200 bucks for such a tiny camera, you expect to receive at least a few accessories with it and the Insta360 GO will not disappoint you at all.
 It’s packed with a bunch of mounting options including a magnetic pendant.